Rehome My Yorkie in South Africa

 Tell the rescue about your Yorkie — age, health, behaviour, why you need help, and how urgent the situation is.
 The more detail you share, the better the team can plan.

-A volunteer reviews your case based on welfare need, urgency, location, and available foster capacity.
+The team reviews your case based on welfare need, urgency, location, and available foster capacity.
 Senior dogs, bonded pairs, and medical needs are assessed carefully.

 What NOT to do: the risks of private rehoming